ReactiumCore/CLI/README.md

   },
   "commands": [
     "[root]/commands",                      // Resolves to the ~/global/node_modules/ARCLI/commands directory.
 Used for global commands.
     "[cwd]/.core/.cli/commands",            // Resolves to the ~/project/.core/.cli/commands directory.
-Used for application core commands.
+Used for legacy core commands.
-    "[cwd]/.cli/commands"                   // Resolves to the ~/project/.cli/commands directory.
+    "[cwd]/.cli/commands",                  // Resolves to the ~/project/.cli/commands directory.
 Used for project specific commands.
     "[cwd]/node_modules/**/.cli/commands"   // Resolves to any .cli/commands directories in the ~/project/node_modules directory.
   ],
   "reactium": {